Discrete-Time Dynamical Systems

 • computationally, distinguish local variables vs global variables

 The expression \(x \mapsto (1 + 0.01)*x\) represents a function by specifying its transformation rule.
-To do this, we need an abstract way to refer to any particular input the function might receive.
-Here, this is the variable named x, called the function parameter.
+Note how this expression uses a variable named x to abstract refer to any particular input the function might receive.
+This \(x\) is the function parameter.
 In the function definition, a parameter does not denote a particular value.
-Instead, it represents any actual value that the function may be applied to.
+Instead, it represents any possible value that the function may be applied to.

-Correspondingly, any other name will do as well, as long as all occurrences in the function definition change in the same way.
+Correspondingly, any other name serves just as well, as long as all occurrences in the function definition change in the same way.
 For example, the expression \(p \mapsto (1 + 0.01) * p\) represents exactly the same function.
-In mathematical settings it is common to use a single letter to represent the possible input value, but this is just a convention.
+Mathematical discussions commonly use a single lowercase letter for the function parameter, but this is just a convention.
 For example, the expression \(\square \mapsto (1 + 0.01) * \square\) can represent exactly the same function.

-The expressions represent the same function because they describe the same relationship between inputs and outputs.
+These superficially different expressions represent the same function because they all describe the same relationship between inputs and outputs.
 Changing the parameter name does not change the meaning of the expression.
 The parameter is fundamentally a placeholder that makes it easier to understand the transformation of inputs into outputs.
-The name chosen to designate the input value has no affect how the function behaves.
-In fact, it has no meaning outside of this expression.
+The name chosen to designate the input value does not affect how the function behaves.
+In fact, it has no meaning outside of a particular function definition.

 From Mathematical to Computational Functions